raffaelrizzo/Mixed-Reality-Real-Time-Ball-Tracking-/README.md

 We would like to express our profound gratitude to our Professor Philippe Colantoni for providing invaluable guidance this project.

 If you have any issues or feedback, please open an issue on this GitHub repository.
 Contributions are also welcome!
 Please feel free to fork this repository and submit a pull request with your changes.
 Happy coding!

+You can connect with us by writing an e-mail to *superintelligence.contact@proton.me*